Sichuan-Spiced Duck Bites

-Superb as a main meal or as part of a larger feast.
-Serves 2, or 4.
+Our Sichuan duck bites are superb as a main meal or as part of a larger feast.
+(Serves 2-4)

 - First render the duck fat.
 Remove the skin from the duck breasts, and cut it into 1 inch squares.
 Place these skin pieces into a small saucepan with 100ml cold water, cover with a lid, and cook over a medium to high heat for 5 minutes.
 Remove the lid and continue to simmer for a further 5-10 minutes until the water evaporates and you see duck fat in the base of the pan.